-Come spend the Day with two special Guests:
+Come spend the Day in between the concerts with two special Guests:

 St. Matthew Symposium Saturday, March 28, 2015

 First Lutheran Church, Duluth 1100 Superior St. 9:30AM-3:00PM

 Cost: $35 for half day plus lunch $50 for full day plus lunch

 Dr. Timothy Stalter, Evangelist Dr. Martin Marty, Church Historian

 |Timothy Stalter is Director of Choral Activities at the University of Iowa |

 where he conducts the premier choral ensemble, Kantorei, The University of Iowa University Choir, teaches graduate advanced conducting, and oversees the graduate program in choral conducting and pedagogy.In addition to conducting and teaching choral music, Dr. Stalter is active as a tenor soloist in the United Statesand abroad, specializing in music of the Renaissance, Baroque and Classical periods.
 He is widely known for his performances as the Evangelist in the Passions of J.S.
 Bach and Heinrich Schütz.
 Among his credits are appearances as tenor soloist with the Newfoundland Symphony Orchestra,

 the North Carolina Symphony, the Robert Shaw Festival Singers in France, the Robert Shaw Chamber Choir in Atlanta, the Classical Music Seminar and Festival in Eisenstadt, Austria, and the Shenandoah Valley Bach Festival.